-Judy Meagher joined us all on the day showcasing her book Fortunate West.
-It was a great way to show our guests one of our inspirational local women supporting the children of Augusta.
+Judy Meagher joined us all on the day showcasing her book HALL HIRE Fortunate West.
+It was a great way to show our guests one For your next gathering or for a regular booking please of our inspirational local women supporting the children contact us email cwainaugusta@gmail.com of Augusta.
 We were all entertained by our special guest Deb Spoons Perry.
 Thank you Deb wow!
-What an amazing performance!
-Thank you Augusta Hotel together with Shaunaugh and her team for the great venue, fantastic service and delicious food.
+What an amazing CHRISTMAS IDEAS performance!
+Thank you Augusta Hotel together with COOKBOOK AND APRONS FOR SALE please contact us Shaunaugh and her team for the great venue, fantastic service email cwainaugusta@gmail.com or LEANNE 0400284423 and delicious food.